THE SILENT REJECTION

 75%

-Here's the uncomfortable truth: your resume is probably being rejected automatically.
-Between ATS filters and the 6-second recruiter scan, most of your carefully written content never gets read.
+Here's the uncomfortable truth: your resume may be getting filtered early.
+Between ATS screens and fast recruiter scans, much of your carefully written content may never get attention.

-We analyzed eye-tracking research and ATS data to identify the 7 most common reasons resumes fail — and exactly how to fix each one.
+We analyzed eye-tracking research and ATS data to identify 7 common reasons resumes fail — and practical ways to fix each one.

 1